 - Good syntax high lighting and remote debugger

 - Allows you to create a Google App Engine (GAE) Python project

 IDLE is a cross-platform open-source IDE that comes by default with Python so you don’t need to worry about the installation or setup.
-IDLE is written in Python and this IDE is suitable for beginner level developers who want to practice on python development.
+IDLE is written in Python and this IDE is suitable for beginner-level developers who want to practice python development.
 IDLE is lightweight and simple to use so you can build simple projects such as web browser game automation, basic web scraping applications, and office automation.
-This IDE is not good for larger projects so move to some advance IDEs after learning the basics from IDLE.
+This IDE is not good for larger projects so move to some advanced IDEs after learning the basics from IDLE.

 - Python shell with syntax highlighting

 - A multi-window code editor that allows features like smart indentation, autocomplete, etc

 - It has an interactive interpreter with colorizing of input, output, and error messages.

 - Program animation or stepping.